GithakaMbui/Android-App-Note-Keeping-App/README.md

 **What I learnt**

-  1.Debugging in Android Studio
+  1. Debugging in Android Studio
-  2.Defining a Data Model
+  2. Defining a Data Model
-  3.Setting up a Recycler View
+  3. Setting up a Recycler View
-  4.Building a custom toolbar
+  4. Building a custom toolbar
-  5.Themes, Colors and Styles
+  5. Themes, Colors and Styles